 You’ll find an endless number of restaurants in Amsterdam, but it’s the cafés that tend to serve up the most delicious dishes.
 Brunch is big in this capital city, and favourite dishes are hot buttered toast with chocolate sprinkles and hearty oatmeal with fruit.
 For a real tasty treat when on your getaway, make the most of moreish poffertjes.
 These small pieces of batter are served up in pancake houses across Amsterdam, and heavily dusted with icing sugar.

 A city break is one of the perfect forms a cheap holiday can take.
 Whether you’re looking to immerse yourself in art and museums or just take a tour of the city’s scenic surroundings, it should be next on your list of getaways.
-When it comes to Amsterdam, from its bustling squares to its laid-back old town, it’s a beauty.
+When it comes to Amsterdam city breaks, from its bustling squares to its laid-back old town, it’s a beauty.
 Take a tour of the canals, indulge in delicious Dutch treats or take in a spot of shopping – there’s more than enough to keep you busy.

 Booking your holiday to Amsterdam with easyJet holidays is the ideal way to enjoy your next trip without the hassle.
 Better yet, you’ll save on your city break when you book your flight and hotel together with easyJet holidays.